merdok/homebridge-webos-tv/README.md

 - `remoteSequenceButtons` [optional]
 Wheter the remote sequence buttons service is enabled.
 This allows to run a sequence of remote control button presses. **Default: "" (disabled)**
   - Set an array of objects as the value.
 An object can have the following properties:
-    - *sequence* - an array of remote control keys.
+    - *sequence* - [required] an array of remote control keys.
 For possible values see `remoteControlButtons` above,
-    - *name* - an optional name,
+    - *name* - [optional] the sequence name,
-    - *interval* - an optional interval beetwen sequence actions.
+    - *interval* - [optional] the interval beetwen sequence actions.
 Can be a single value or an array of values.
 Default is 500ms
 - `soundOutputButtons` [optional]
 Wheter the sound output buttons service is enabled.
 This allows to switch between sound outputs on the TV. **Default: "" (disabled)**
   - Set an array of sound outputs as the value.
 Example values are: